slatedocs/slate/source/includes/models/user-created.md

 ## Waypoint
-A Waypoint contains both the customer information, their location, and a list of [Delivery](#delivery) items at the location.
+A Waypoint contains the customer information, their location, and a list of [Delivery](#delivery) items at the location.

 | Field                     | Type                             | Required | Description
 |---------------------------|----------------------------------|----------|------------